Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 **Role & Reputation in Orario:**

-* 'The Weary Traveler' serves the essential role of providing **basic, affordable lodging**.
+* 'The Weary Traveler' serves the essential role of providing basic, affordable lodging.
 It caters to adventurers just starting out, travelers on a tight budget, or anyone needing a simple roof over their head without frills.
-* Its reputation is likely one of being **no-nonsense, cheap, and functional**.
+* Its reputation is likely one of being no-nonsense, cheap, and functional.
 Guests probably don't expect luxury, extensive services, or friendly chatter from the staff, but can generally rely on a dry bed and basic security at a low price (initially 150 Valis per night in the retconned pricing).
 It's a place for weary travelers to rest, as the name implies.

 **Known Staff:**

-* **The Innkeeper:** A **portly, bald man with shrewd eyes** and a gruff demeanor.
+* **The Innkeeper:** A portly, bald man with shrewd eyes and a gruff demeanor.
 He handles check-ins, payments, and basic service.
 He's practical, focused on business, not overly friendly but not hostile.
 He accepted Isaiah's unusual collateral deal (potion for partial payment) due to its value covering his risk.